oracle-samples/maa/wls-hydr/README.md

 		- DNS Zones
 		- DNS Views

-## Push (initial replication to OCI)
+## Replication (First Push)
-In the push phase, the tool copies the contents from the bastion stage to the OCI compute instances.
+In the **push** phase, the tool copies the contents from the bastion stage **to the OCI** compute instances.
 The following table describes how each item is copied to the OCI hosts.
 | Item    | Location of the copy under the STAGE_GOLD_COPY_BASE folder  | Push|
 | -------- | ------- | ------- |
 | OHS_PRODUCTS | webtier/ohs_products_home/ohs_products_home1 <br>webtier/ohs_products_home/ohs_products_home2  | The ohs_products_home1 is copied to all odd nodes, the ohs_products_home2 is copied to all even nodes  |